Time-periodic solutions of the compressible Euler equations and the Nonlinear Theory of Sound: Nonlinear Perturbation of Nonresonant Modes

 \subsection{Auxiliary Equation}

-Assume $y^0$ lies in the Sobolev space $H^b$, so that for small data $y^0$, the evolution $\mc E^x(y^0)$ stays in $H^b$ for $b>5/2$, by the local existence theory, which applies as long as gradients remain finite~\cite{Majda,Taylor}.
+Assume $y^0$ lies in the Sobolev space $H^b$, so that for small data $y^0$, the evolution $\mc E^x(y^0)$ stays in $H^b$ for $b>5/2$, by the local existence theory, which applies as long as gradients remain finite, as shown in Corollary~\ref{cor:le}.
 For us, the actual value of $b$ is secondary, and the larger $b$ is, the more regular the periodic solutions constructed, so it suffices to take $b$ arbitrarily large.

-To precisely define our bifurcation problem we must define the operator $\mc F$ and corresponding Hilbert spaces to carry out the abstract argument above.
+To precisely define our bifurcation problem we must define the operator $\mc F$ and corresponding Hilbert spaces to carry out the abstract argument described above.
 Recall that the entropy profile and nonresonant mode $k$ have been fixed and these determined the time period by \eqref{Tn}, namely

 and we are perturbing the $k$-mode $\a\,\c(k\,\piot)$ for sufficiently small amplitudes $\a$.
 For given $b$ large enough, define the Hilbert spaces for the \emph{domain} as

 so that $y^0$ given by \eqref{y0} is